Quintus/pathie-cpp/README.md

 UTF-8, such a situation can’t ever arise, because the Unicode encodings (UTF-*) cover all characters you can ever use.

-Note a possible problem in Pathie::Path::expand() when you link Pathie in statically and depend on expanding pathes like `~username/foo` on UNIX.
-See Pathie::Path::expand() docs for information on this.

 At least on FreeBSD, calling the POSIX `iconv()` function fails with the cryptic error message “Service unavailable” if a program is linked statically.
 I’ve reported [a bug on